Elecrow-RD/CrowPi2/README.md

 Firmly pressing down on the fan down should see the issue improve.
 There is double-sided tape on the back of the fan.
 If you tear it off, and stick it to the fan slot, that should provide a more permanent fix the noise caused by the loose fan.

+# Caution
+Do not use the power bank and the DC port of the power supply to power CrowPi2 at the same time.
+It will damage the battery life and even potential safety risks.